HodRZ/chat-app/README.md

-# chat-app
+# Chat-app

 a mini app to practice socket.io messaging